 Is It Worth Going To Chiang Mai?
 NO

 Time is the main factor for not going to Chiang Mai while in Thailand for less than two weeks.
-If you don’t mind travelling on overnight buses it becomes a lot more feasible as you won’t be spending money on accommodation (this obviously is redundant if you are Couch Surfing).
+If you don’t mind travelling on overnight trains or buses it becomes a lot more feasible as you won’t be spending money on accommodation (this obviously is redundant if you’re Couch Surfing).

 There is so much to do in Chiang Mai: Not just Chiang Mai, but other popular destinations within a few hours drive of Chiang Mai are Chiang Rai, Chiang Dao & Pai.
 If you want to visit all of these destinations, start making plans for a return trip to Thailand to explore Northern Thailand so you can explore the whole region at once.

 You are not giving Chiang Mai a fair chance by spending just two days there.
 Given you are probably going to be a little bit tired from travelling overland to Chiang Mai it is fair enough that on one of these days you will want to just hang out in the Old Town.
 When you finally recover, you only have one day left in Chiang Mai…